 The Scleroderma Society of Ontario is committed to promoting increased public awareness, advancing patient wellness and supporting research in scleroderma.

 SJS Canada’s vision is to facilitate an umbrella of services for the SJS/TEN patient community in Canada, through health promotion by providing people suffering from Stevens-Johnson Syndrome and Toxic Epidermal Necrolysis (SJS/TEN), their families and caregivers with access to related counselling, education, support groups and information programs

-Are you involved with a skin-patient support group?
-Would you like your group to be part of the CSPA network and benefit from everything belonging offers?
-Large or small, every group that is not-for-profit and patient-focused is welcome.
-Joining is free!
+Are you involved with a skin patient support group and would like your group to be part of the CSPA network?
+Large or small, every not-for-profit group that is patient-focused is welcome to join!